-[value is one string: yes or no; only with mopac; default value: no for all samplings except ChemKnow]

-If value is yes, then mopac TS optimizations that fail throwing the error: "NUMERICAL PROBLEMS sampled: http://openmopac.net/manual/error messages.html).
-To help the user judge whether to use this keyword, the results of the optimizations using LET are collected in the file stats let located in tsdirLL molecule.
+[value is one string: yes or no; only with mopac; default value: no for all samplings except ChemKnow] If value is yes, then mopac TS optimizations that fail throwing the error: "NUMERICAL PROBLEMS BRACKETING LAMDA" are rerun using LET keyword (this allows more of the potential energy surface to be sampled: http://openmopac.net/manual/error messages.html).
+To help the user judge whether to use this keyword, the results of the optimizations using LET are collected in the file stats\let located in tsdirll\molecule.
 This file contains several lines (one per iteration) with two numbers: the first is the number of optimized TSs, and the second is the number of total attempts using LET.